TEC-Toolkit/tec-toolkit.github.io/index.md

 The provenance trace can be also downloaded by the user.

-For expanded example of provenance trace and sample queries please see [here](https://github.com/TEC-Toolkit/PECO/tree/main/cqs)
+For expanded example of provenance trace and additional queries please see [here](https://github.com/TEC-Toolkit/PECO/tree/main/cqs)

 ## Data Validation